Answers to the most common enquiries about the market and LBMA.

 - Are there any costs associated with becoming an Approved Service Provider?

 No, all we ask is that you complete the application form and submit it to email@example.com for consideration.

 - What competencies and skills does an Auditor need to fulfil in order to become an Approved Service Provider?

-Please refer to Table 6: Auditor Skills and Competencies on page 13 of the LBMA Third Party Audit Guidance Document.
+Please refer to Auditor Skills and Competencies - Table 6; Third Party Audit Guidance.

-- How does the LBMA Responsible Gold Guidance affect potential GDL applicants?
+- How does the LBMA Responsible Gold and Silver Guidance affect potential GDL applicants?

-Any Refiner applying to be an LBMA Good Delivery accredited Gold Refiner is required to implement the LBMA Responsible Gold Guidance and pass an audit prior to becoming a member of the Good Delivery List.
+Any Refiner applying to be an LBMA Good Delivery accredited Gold or Silver Refiner is required to implement the LBMA Responsible Gold or Silver Guidance and pass an audit prior to becoming a member of the Good Delivery List.
 All GDL Applicants must use an auditor on the LBMA's Approved Service Provider List.
 Please click here to see the current list.

 - What is the procedure for becoming an Approved Service Provider?

-Once you have submitted your application form, it can take approximately 8 weeks to receive a response.
+Once you have submitted your application form, it can take approximately eight weeks to receive a response.
 This is because the LBMA Physical Committee makes the final decision and they have to review your application at their monthly meetings.
-We will email the main contact who submitted the application to let them know the outcome.
+We will email the main contact who submitted the application to let them know outcome.
 If you are successful, the title of your auditing body and main contact's details will be added to our Approved Service Provider list.